 Department for Child Protection

 You can also request a form in hard-copy by contacting the Customer Service unit on 8207 2648.

-The Department for Education and Child Development has waived the fee for this service.
+The Department for Child Protection has waived the fee for this service.

 Once your information is ready we will contact you.